kaizhu256/node-swgg/README.md

 /*
 example.js

-this node script will serve a lightweight swagger-ui crud-api backed by mongodb
+this node script will serve a lightweight standalone swagger-ui server backed by nedb

 instruction
     1. save this script as example.js